jitinmaher/atomic-react-app/README.md

-# atomic-react-app
-A boilerplate project with atomic design architecture with react-redux flow
+#A boilerplate project with atomic design architecture with react-redux flow